-Soft or firm mattress?
+Opting for a soft or firm mattress?

 One of the most important things to think about when purchasing a new mattress is getting the right firmness for you.
 Often it is down to personal preference and whether you prefer a soft or firm feel; you just need to be confident that you have the correct support for the way that you like to sleep.
 Bensons for Beds offers a handy guide for choosing the right level of firmness:

-- Medium: If you sleep on your side but prefer the feel of a firmer mattress, choose medium support
+- Medium: If you sleep on your side but prefer the feel of a firmer mattress, choose medium support;

-- Medium firm: If you change position from your side to your back this is the best option
+- Medium firm: If you change position from your side to your back this is the best option;